adwaitnd/adwaitnd.github.io/_pages/home.md

 I am pursuing a Ph.D. in Electrical and Computer Engineering at [Carnegie Mellon University](http://ece.cmu.edu) since August 2014.
 I work with [WiSELab](http://wise.ece.cmu.edu/) and am advised by Prof. Anthony Rowe.

 I am currently interested in research on Time Synchronization, Embedded Systems and Wireless Networks.
-You can find more information about these topics and about my work in the [research](/research/) section.
+You can find more information about these topics, about my work and my publications in the [research](/research/) section.

 In the summer of 2015, I spent some time at Apple programming firmware for phones and wearables.
 Firmware is simple low-level software that works very closely with hardware.